yaboygmoney/HackTheBoxWriteups/Magnet22.md

 Challenge: Never Gonna Give You Up
 Points: 5
 How many times did Patrick get rick rolled?
+We can open up Data Artifacts > Web History in Autopsy and see that there were 9 times when Patrick opened the link to 'Never Gonna Give You Up' on YouTube.

 Challenge: r/hobbies
 Points: 5
 What subreddit did Patrick frequent the most?
-Format: r/subredditName
+Format: r/subredditName r/Stamps.
+Same logic as before: Data Artifacts > Web History, find reddit.

 Challenge: Version aversion
 Points: 5
 What was the version number of ZeroTier that was installed on the system?
+Data Artifacts > Installed Programs.
+ZeroTier One v.1.8.4.

 Challenge: Insider Preview
 Points: 10
 What is the Build Number of the Windows Install

 Challenge: Nil Layer
 Points: 10